ArianeDlns/MAS-practice/Proj1_prey_predator/README.md

 ## How to Run

-To run the model interactively, run ``mesa runserver`` in this directory. e.g.
+To run the model interactively, run ``python run.py`` in this directory. e.g.

 ```
-    $ mesa runserver
+    python run.py
 ```

 Then open your browser to [http://127.0.0.1:8521/](http://127.0.0.1:8521/) and press Reset, then Run.